 If you’re new to backpacking, or are interested in trying it out this summer, you’re going to need to a good backpacking backpack.

 But how do you pick just one?
-It can be hard to narrow down the best pack with soooo many sizes, price ranges, and brands out there.
+It can be hard to choose the best backpacking backpack with soooo many sizes, price ranges, and brands out there.

-Here are a 7 tips to help you narrow down your first, or next, backpacking backpack:
+Here are a 7 tips to help you choose your first, or next, backpacking backpack:

 Size: Do buy a pack early on in your gear shopping, pick the size you want to carry, and then choose the rest of your gear carefully to fit the pack.
 If you buy the pack last, you’ll probably end up needing the biggest one you can find, in order to fit all the things you think you need in there.

 For a simple, multi-day backpacking trip, during warmer weather (think late Spring, Summer, early Fall) you want to look at 55-65-liter packs.
 45 L is a bit on the small/ultralight side for multi-day trips, with 65 or 70 L packs being a bit on the large side.